keikaloustian/baum-registration/README.md

-# Baum Music School Registration App
+# Baum Music School Giveaway Registration App

-Web app built for the 2023 Baum Festival in Bogotá, Colombia and for future marketing.
+Web app built for marketing campaign around the 2023 Baum Festival in Bogotá, Colombia.
-Takes registration info from attendants and presents five random multiple-choice questions.
+Takes registration information from attendants and presents five random multiple-choice questions.
 Respondents who answer all questions correctly get entered into a course giveaway by Baum Music School.

+(Database goes to sleep after period of inactivity.
+New submissions may not work.)

 ## Deployment